flowidright/PSUBuyingGuide/_country/us.md

 **Please read the main page first before using these reccomendations**

 **IMPORTANT: PSU wattage variants will not be listed as individual links.
-Please use the PCPP selection filters to get the wattage you want.**
+Please use the PCPP selection filters/search(models that do not have the selection filter e.g. Vertoo GV) to get the wattage you want.**

 **Baller:**